Members of the NZIQS are governed by the rules of conduct set out in a Code of Conduct, and by the Institute’s Constitution and By-laws:

 This process is objective and fair and looks at whether the quantity surveyor has breached their professional or ethical obligations.
 These obligations are set out in the NZIQS Code of Conduct.

 Membership of NZIQS is voluntary and not all quantity surveyors practising in New Zealand are members of NZIQS.
 You can check if the quantity surveyor you have concerns about is a member by searching for them in the Member Directory

-We investigate breaches of the Code of Conduct, Rules and the By-Laws.
+We investigate breaches of the Code of Conduct, Constitution and the By-Laws.

 We can help you resolve concerns about:

 - the quality of a quantity surveyor's work